Cinematic dark mode background asset representing a private digital third space

 What is the best app to make friends online?

 It depends on what you want.
-Interest communities like Discord are great for shared-hobby friendships; introduction apps such as Vairi focus on matching you with a few compatible people rather than handing you an endless feed to scroll.
+Interest communities like Discord suit shared-hobby friendships; introduction apps such as Vairi focus on matching you with a handful of compatible people rather than an endless feed to browse.

 How do I know if an online friend is genuine?

-Look for consistency and reciprocity over time — someone who remembers details, shows up when they say they will, and is comfortable moving to a call.
-Take identity reveals slowly and trust the pattern of behaviour more than any single message.
+Look for consistency and reciprocity over weeks, not days: someone who remembers small details, shows up when they say they will, and is willing to move to a call.
+Let identity reveals happen slowly and trust the pattern more than any one message.

 Proudly listed on Launchpadly Startup Directory